spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/basic-usage/associating-files.md

    ->toMediaLibrary();
 ```

-The file will now be associated with the `NewsItem` and will be moved to the disk you've configured.
+The file will now be associated with the `NewsItem` instance and will be moved to the disk you've configured.

 If you want to not move, but copy, the original file you can call `preservingOriginal`: